Takicegek/Interpeer/whitepaper.md

 Share files peer-to-peer creating one shared storage system with distributed redundancy.
 Which makes it very difficult to lose or destroy files.
 In some of these technologies clients pay peers to secure files.
 Giving an incentive to do it, at a lower price than commercial options.

 ##### Consensus :- [Bitcoin](http://www.bitcoin.org) / Etherium / Namecoin:
-Trust-less currency and smart contracts using blockchain Technology.
+Trust-less currency and smart contracts using block-chain technology.
 Without having a way to remunerate peers for taking part Interpeer would not be viable, also Namecoin demonstrates that domain registration can be done without the need of a central authority.

 ##### Hosting :- Cloud hosting:
 A server no longer is one fixed computer, but can share the job between many.